Skip to content

 • A bespoke design is drafted from a blank page.
 The process takes months and requires several meetings, but it is the right choice when something specific is needed that does not exist in the current collection (a particular cut, a particular neckline, a particular kind of beadwork).

 The decision does not have to be made up front.
 Plenty of brides start from a collection piece and decide partway through that they want a change large enough to justify going bespoke, and vice versa.
+There is also a third path brides do not always know about: adapting an existing design — adding a sleeve, raising a neckline, changing the beadwork — without starting from a blank page.

 The first appointment